All Arrowmen should be committed to camping promotion. This is one of the Order’s most important commitments to Scouting.

 Every Order of the Arrow lodge has the responsibility to do a good job of promoting Scout camping.
 Arrowmen can do camping promotion individually in their unit or by becoming a member of the lodge’s camping promotion committee.

-Arrowmen should be the number one camping promotion people in the troop or team.
+Arrowmen should be the number one camping promotion people in the troop.
 They should set the example for fellow Scouts by being the first to sign up for camp.
 They lead the way in planning for year-round camping events.
 They talk camping on a person-to-person level with all Scouts.

 Arrowmen are enthusiastic about camping and never miss an opportunity to encourage Scouts to enjoy the great outdoors.
 They are prepared to talk to parents of young men in their unit about the values of camping for their sons.
 They assist the unit leader in planning and carrying out camping and high-adventure activities.
 As an example to younger Scouts, lodge members should advance toward Eagle rank and become especially skilled in camping techniques.